 Sustainable Brands is home for the global community of business innovators who are shaping the future of commerce world wide.
 Since 2006, our goal has been to inspire, engage and equip today’s business and brand leaders to prosper for the near and long term by leading the way to a sustainably abundant future.

 It comes as a surprise to no one that the Vail Valley is a remarkable place.
-Since 1981, the Vail Valley Foundation, a 501(c)3 nonprofit organization, has been working toward preserving that reputation and the quality of life in the Vail Valley for its residents and guests.
+The Vail Valley Foundation is a non-profit organization that enhances the quality of life in the Vail Valley through arts, athletics, and education.

 The Vail Valley Service Extension Unit of the Salvation Army provides emergency services and strives to meet human needs, in an effort to promote self-sufficiency

-The Vail Valley Foundation’s YouthPower365 has a vision to allow Eagle County’s youth access to early childhood, K-12, and career & college programs that aspire to create success for every child, every day.
+Our mission at YouthPower365 is to provide year-round extended learning that inspires, educates and empowers the youth and families of Eagle County from cradle to career-readiness.
+We have a vision to allow Eagle County’s youth access to early childhood, K-12, and career & college programs that aspire to create success for every child, every day.